neomatrix369/nlp_profiler/README.md

 [![PyPi stats](https://img.shields.io/pypi/dm/nlp_profiler.svg?label=pypi%20downloads&logo=PyPI&logoColor=white)](https://pypistats.org/packages/nlp_profiler)

-A simple NLP library allows profiling datasets with one or more text columns.
+A simple NLP library that allows profiling datasets with one or more text columns.

 NLP Profiler returns either high-level insights or low-level/granular statistical information about the text when given a dataset and a column name containing text data, in that column.